GSto/digital-garden/notes/discipline.md

 ## Quotes

 > **No horse gets anywhere until he is harnessed.** No steam or gas ever drives anything until it is confined.
 No Niagara is ever turned into light and power until it is tunneled.
-No life ever grows great until it is focused, dedicated, disciplined. ~ Harry Emerson Fosdick
+No life ever grows great until it is focused, dedicated, disciplined. <footer>Harry Emerson Fosdick</footer>

 > “It was said that Stilpo was drunken and Socrates was dull, and that both were given to sensual indulgence.
-But these natural faults they uprooted and wholly overcame by will, desire, and training (**voluntate, studio, disciplina**) - Cicero
+But these natural faults they uprooted and wholly overcame by will, desire, and training (**voluntate, studio, disciplina**)<footer>Cicero</footer>

 ## Further reading
 - [Thread on relearning discipline after brain trauma - Maria Goldberg](https://twitter.com/mar15sa/status/1257503583479595013)